Extend ServeMux to register method handler

 Closing thoughts

-Other feature I like from popular routers is the named parameters such as /posts/:id/authors
+Other feature I like from popular routers is the named parameters such as /posts/:id/authors.

 When not a requirement, stdlib is perfect.